marcjustinleeggranada/marc/README.md

 * **Type:** Quantized LLM Pipeline / Custom NLP Classifier / RAG Engine
 * **Network/Host:** `(input this here)`
 * **Explorer/Logs:** `(input this here)`

 ---

-## Why SULO

-The law protects Filipinos on paper.
-Labor laws, lending regulations, and consumer rights all exist—but the system is structurally inaccessible.
-Legally navigating daily life in the Philippines is broken, confusing, and stressful.

-SULO removes the stress.
-You upload any document or record an audio clip, and the AI handles the rest, breaking down liabilities on low-cost, fast rails.
-Anyone can verify what they are signing before it is too late.

-### What you get

-* **Quiet predictability** — once a document is scanned or voiced, the fine print is instantly demystified.
-* **Privacy-native** — private documents are parsed securely; raw personal details never leak.
-* **Verifiable** — every clause interpretation and risk rating is strictly mapped to actual Philippine law references (Labor Code, RA 11106, etc.) using a curated knowledge base as a single source of truth.

----